ItsNickkk/license-plate-maker/README.md

 - Make the script a discord bot that allows mobile user to use the script
 - Make more abbreviations as the ones supplied by FRM and FZ is quite lacking (only 18 in both font combined compared to close to 100 that the official one has)
 - Make more hiragana character as the one supplied by FRM and FZ is quite limited
+- Make the script for other countries such as Thailand (because Thai plates more widely used by modellers)

 ## References
 - [Japan Number Plate Abbreviation List](https://ja.wikipedia.org/wiki/%E6%97%A5%E6%9C%AC%E3%81%AE%E3%83%8A%E3%83%B3%E3%83%90%E3%83%BC%E3%83%97%E3%83%AC%E3%83%BC%E3%83%88%E4%B8%80%E8%A6%A7)